ls1intum/Artemis/src/main/resources/templates/haskell/test/readme.md

 ## Test Repository instructions

 #### Test tool & command
-Tests will be run using pytest.
+Tests will be run using stack: https://docs.haskellstack.org/en/stable/README/

 #### Sequential test runs
 If you have decided to use the sequential test runs feature for this exercise, read the following instructions: